danbev/learning-cares/README.md

 period signs (".") and recursive DNS resolvers are required by the DNS standard to support any of these characters in DNS records, thus not implementing any sanitiy checks on domain names.

+### DNS Tunneling
+Is an attack where DNS requests are routed to the attackers server providing them with a covert command and control channel (C2) and a way to exfiltrate data (extracting/sending out data I think).

+An attacher could register a domain and set up a DNS server as the authorative server for this domain.
+A program on the compromised client sends DNS queries to a subdomain of the registered domain.
+The attacker can configure the DNS server to route request to his machine for this subdomain.
+The DNS server can now send responses that are malicious which can include data and the nice thing here is that this will be allowed to be sent across the network security perimiters like firewalls.